Skip to main content

 What is a prescription drug plan (PDP)?

 A PDP is a stand-alone prescription drug plan offered by private insurance companies.
-It’s used to cover prescription drugs and medications.
-You can pair a PDP with plans that lack drug coverage such as Original Medicare.
+A Medicare PDP is used to cover prescription drugs and medications.
+You can pair a PDP with plans that lack prescription drug coverage such as Original Medicare.
 PDPs cover certain drugs within a list called a drug formulary.
-The drugs in these formularies are usually separated out by cost in a drug tier list.
-There may be a late-enrollment penalty if you don’t enroll in a PDP during the correct enrollment period.
+The prescription drugs in these drug formularies are usually separated out by cost in a drug tier list.
+There may be a late-enrollment penalty if you don’t enroll in a PDP during the correct Medicare enrollment period.

 MAPD vs. PDP

-MAPD plans and PDPs both offer prescription drug coverage, so what sets them apart?
-The key difference is what a PDP doesn’t cover.
+MAPD plans and PDPs both offer Medicare prescription drug coverage, so what sets them apart?
+The key difference is what a Medicare prescription drug plan doesn’t cover.
 A PDP only covers prescription drugs.
 It’s meant to be paired with Original Medicare, which doesn’t offer drug coverage on its own.
-Meanwhile, MAPD plans offer all the coverage you get with Original Medicare bundled together with prescription drug coverage.
+Meanwhile, MAPD plans offer all the Medicare coverage you get with Original Medicare bundled together with prescription drug coverage.
 MAPD plans and PDPs may also have different pharmacy networks to choose from.

 Choosing the right plan